sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

   - Multiple approvers on every commit (2 person rule)
   - Scanning and verifying external libraries/tools
 - Hardening the build infrastructure
+  - Build infrastructure needs to be as secure as prod
   - Solving the "lower turtle" problem
   - Builder -> CI -> Orchestrator -> OS -> Cloud -> Hardware -> Physical
 - Verifying the build process